-How to Create a PDB-Application
+How to Create a PDB

-CREATE AN APPLICATION PDB DATABASE
+CREATE AN APPLICATION PDB

-Application containers" is a feature of version 12 version 2 (12.2).
-An application container is an optional CDB component to store data and metadata for an application.
-A CDB has 0 or more application containers.
-Each application is composed of a configuration, metadata and shared objects.
-We can therefore define it as a shared application container, where different versions of the same application can be hosted.
+"Application containers" are a feature of version 12.2.
+An "application container" is an optional CDB component used to store data and metadata for an application.
+A CDB can have zero or multiple application containers.
+Each application consists of a configuration, metadata, and shared objects.
+We can therefore define it as a container for shared applications, where different versions of the same application can be hosted.

 1) Sentence to create the database as an Application Container.